 About Better World Advisors

-Brian Webster is the Senior Advisor and Manager of the practice.
+Brian Webster is the Founder, Senior Advisor and Manager.

 Brian has over 35 years on hands on experience working with business, organized labor, government, community groups and campaigns.

 More importantly, he has year after year current experience with constantly changing markets, environments and technologies - while successfully accomplishing goals and getting things done.